siimtolk/tap-csv/README.md

 ## Usage

 You can easily run `tap-csv` by itself or in a pipeline using [Meltano](https://meltano.com/).

+Processed files are listed in
+	LOG_DIR = ".meltano/logs/tap_csv/processed_files.log"
+If path is listed it is omitted from processing.
+To reprocess files just remove the path or delete the log file.

 ### Executing the Tap Directly